Deputy Minister of International Development, Global Affairs Canada

-Not only did Dr. Boehm work in Cuba, Costa Rica, and the U.S. embassy, he also served as Canada’s ambassador to Germany, as well as the ambassador to the Organization of American States.
+Not only did Dr. Boehm work in Cuba, Costa Rica and the U.S. embassy, he also served as Canada’s Ambassador to Germany, as well as Ambassador to the Organization of American States.

 While he couldn’t have imagined eventually being an ambassador or a deputy minister, Dr. Boehm says the seeds were planted during his time at NPSIA.